 - View the Code of Professional Conduct.

-- In the educational environment, interpreters/captioners may at times need to share accommodation-related issues with other staff on a need-to-know basis.
+- In the educational environment, interpreters and/or captioners may at times need to share accommodation-related issues with other staff on a need-to-know basis.
 The DSS staff adopts a team approach in the collaboration and sharing of work-related information.
 As a result, there will be times when interpreters share information about students and work experiences for the purpose of improving the quality of the DSS interpreting/captioning services.